Articles & Guides

 From reading to attending workshops to watching a video (this one is best for older kids), there are a number of ways to learn about tribes currently.
 Another great way to stay educated and up to date, shop at Native-owned bookshops, like Birchbark Books in Minneapolis or Red Planet Books & Comics in Albuquerque, New Mexico, or support them online.

-7. Consider traditional food
+7. Consider including traditional food

 In most households, food is at the center of a Thanksgiving celebration, so for some, it’s a good opportunity to learn more about traditional Native American foods (and hopefully be a gateway to other topics).